-If you visited the ice castles in Lake Geneva previously, please note the new location as of last year.
-The ice castles’ new home is at the Geneva National Resort & Club.
+If you previously visited the ice castles in Lake Geneva, please note the new location.
+The ice castle’s new home is at the Geneva National Resort & Club.

 - Address: 1091 Hidden Cottage Cir, Lake Geneva

-Ice Castle tickets are in high demand and sell out every day well in advance.
+Ice Castle tickets are in high demand and sell out daily well in advance.
 The only guaranteed way to visit the Lake Geneva Ice Castles is by purchasing tickets online for a set date and time.

 How Much Are Ice Castle Tickets?

-Prices vary based on age and day of the week.
+Prices vary based on age and the day of the week.

 - Friday – Sunday